RepoDynamics/PyPackIT/docs/website/source/contribute/feedback/report/security.md

 # Security Vulnerability
-{{pp_meta.name}} takes the security and privacy of all its users and members very seriously, and is committed to ensuring the safety of its products and services.
+{{ccc.name}} takes the security and privacy of all its users and members very seriously, and is committed to ensuring the safety of its products and services.
 In case a security vulnerability is detected that may affect users, we take immediate action to:
 1. fix the issue as soon as possible,